Name: Onondaga Community College

 Quote from the President

-- The college has transfer agreements with more than 80 four-year colleges and universities and more than 60 percent of Onondaga students are enrolled in transfer programs.
+- The college has transfer agreements with more than 80 four-year colleges and universities.
+More than 60 percent of Onondaga students are enrolled in transfer programs.

-- The college is home to the six-time NJCAA national champion men's lacrosse team and the two-time NJCAA national champion women's lacrosse team.
-Both won the national title in 2012.
-The college has 15 intercollegiate men's and women's athletic teams.
+- The college is home to a seven-time NJCAA national champion men’s lacrosse team.
+The team won its fifth consecutive national title in 2013, and a college lacrosse record of 70th win in a row.
+Onondaga has 15 intercollegiate men’s and women’s athletic teams.